theopin/tp/docs/UserGuide.md

    * `/exit`: Exits the app.

 A bit confused?
 Here is a video guide on doing steps 4-9 using the terminal (not cmd).
 Note that CheatLogs.jar already been placed in the Desktop folder.
+> :bulb: The commands for Windows cmd and UNIX/MacOS terminal are quite similar.
+You can achieve the same result with cmd using the exact same commands used in the following video.

 ![ezgif-6-63beb94eab4e](https://i.ibb.co/Q9FShJt/ezgif-6-63beb94eab4e.gif)
  <br>

 <a id="editor"></a>
 #  3. GUI text editor<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 CheatLogs provides a simple graphical user interface (GUI) text editor that automatically pops up on certain commands.
-These commands include: `add` and `edit`.
+These commands include: `/add` and `/edit`.
 This allows you to have an easier time manipulating data, performing simple operations such as cut, copy and paste or even using your mouse which are typically unavailable on the CLI.
 Below is what you can expect to see and be able to do when it pops up.
 <p align="center">
    <img width="500" height="350" src="https://i.ibb.co/3kZ7Xjq/cheatlogs-editor.gif">
 </p>